taylorkrn/hannahkristinschrage/README.md

 ![](https://github.com/taylorkrn/hannahkristinschrage/blob/main/screenshot1.png)

-# A Website for the Illustrator hannahkristinschrage
+# hannahkristinschrage.de

-## A Website using Kirby CMS, PHP and Javascript
+## A Website for the Illustrator hannahkristinschrage (Kirby CMS, PHP & JS)

 The Website includes a: